Stuartlab-UCSC/cluster-solution-format/README.md

 The three main formats that spring to mind are a json specification as represented here, .csv or .tsv files, and loom and other matrix annotation files.

-The advantage of tab or comma seperated value files seems to be their ease and readiness to be pulled into analysis pipelines.
+The advantage of tab or comma separated value files seems to be their ease and readiness to be pulled into analysis pipelines.
 Where these formats fail is the ability to track important metadata about the cluster solution, e.g. the algorithm that produced the cluster solution.